Home Warranty vs Saving Money: Which Strategy Saves You More?

 Self-Insuring With an Emergency Fund: The Math

-The alternative to a home warranty is self-insuring — meaning you set aside money specifically for home repairs and pay for issues out of pocket when they arise.
-Financial experts recommend saving 1% to 3% of your home's value annually for maintenance and repairs.
+The alternative to a home warranty is self-insuring, meaning you set aside money specifically for home repairs and pay for issues out of pocket when they arise.
+Most homeowners should budget 1% to 3% of their home's value per year for maintenance, with 2% to 3% now considered more realistic than the older 1% rule due to higher labor and material costs.

 For a $400,000 home, that's $4,000 to $12,000 per year directed into a dedicated repair fund.
-The key is putting that money into a high-yield savings account (HYSA) so it earns interest while it sits — a feature a home warranty contract will never offer you.
+The key is putting that money into a high-yield savings account (HYSA) so it earns interest while it sits, a feature a home warranty contract will never offer you.
+Top nationwide HYSAs in 2026 are paying around 4.10% APY, compared to a national average of just 0.62% APY, meaning your repair fund can actually grow while you wait for something to break.

 Building Your Home Repair Emergency Fund